About the CFRE application process and requirements

 What if I didn't keep track of courses I attended?

 You will need to report conferences, workshops, seminars, and other types of training in which you have participated during the past 5 years.
-Examples include national, local, or regional conferences of professional associations (AHP, CASE, CRD, NCPG, AFP, ASAE, etc.); conferences conducted by your organisation (Red Cross, YMCA, hospital/university systems); independent workshops or seminars; course offered through colleges or universities; technology training related to fundraising; etc. You earn one (1) point for each hour you attended these sessions.
+Examples include national, local, or regional conferences of professional associations (AHP, CASE, CRD, NCPG, AFP, ASAE, etc.); conferences conducted by your organization (Red Cross, YMCA, hospital/university systems); independent workshops or seminars; course offered through colleges or universities; technology training related to fundraising; etc. You earn one (1) point for each hour you attended these sessions.
 See our Continuing Education Credit Policy

 for more details.